SarahMubarakk/DEPI-Project/README.md

 # Features

-* User-Friendly Interface
+* User-Friendly Interface:

 A clean, intuitive design for effortless navigation.
 Suitable for users with little or no technical background.

-* Product Listings
+* Product Listings:

 Easy browsing and searching of wholesale products.
 Well-organized categories for a seamless shopping experience.

-* Order Management
+* Order Management:

 Simplified order processing for quick and efficient transactions.
 Designed to minimize the time required for managing purchases.

-* Secure Transactions
+* Secure Transactions:

 Ensures reliability and trust through the integration of secure payment options.

-* Multilingual Support
+* Multilingual Support:

 Supports Arabic as the primary language, ensuring accessibility and convenience for Egyptian merchants.

 # Links to Project Files - Sphinx Sphere